monkeyman79/dfsimage/readme.rst

   dfsimage import --new games.ssd --title="GAMES" files/*

-Export all files from the 'games.ssd' image to the 'files' directory
+Export all files from the disk image at index 12 in 'beeb.mmb' file to the 'files' directory

 .. code-block:: shell-session